Matthew4335/MLProject/MidtermReport.md

 ## Methods

-The first methods are team decided to use was PCA for data preprocessing and and a Logistic Regression model for predictions.
+The first methods are team decided to use were PCA for data preprocessing and and a Logistic Regression model for predictions.

 ### Data Preprocessing